 2. Conduct of Open Season/Contract Quantity Reduction.
 Pursuant to FERC regulations regarding the allocation of new transportation capacity, the Participants will conduct an open season for new firm capacity on the TransPecos Pipeline Project.
-Pemex agrees to participate in the TransPecos Pipeline Project open season and shall submit a timely bid for firm transportation capacity containing terms identical to those in paragraph 1 above.
-If other creditworthy shippers in the TransPecos Pipeline Project open season submit bids for firm capacity that, in the Participants, sole discretion, offer equal or greater net present value compared to the bid submitted by Pemex (Qualifying Bids), then the Participants shall notify Pemex in writing of the receipt and quantity of any Qualifying Bids.
+This open season shall be completed prior to ______________.
+MGI Pemex agrees to participate in the TransPecos Pipeline Project open season and shall submit a timely bid for firm transportation capacity containing terms identical to those in paragraph 1 above.
+If other creditworthy shippers in the TransPecos Pipeline Project open season submit bids for firm capacity that, in the Participants, sole discretion, offer equal or greater net present value compared to the bid submitted by MGI Pemex (Qualifying Bids), then the Participants shall notify MGI Pemex in writing of the receipt and quantity of any Qualifying Bids.
+This notification shall be provided within ten (10) days of the close of the open season.
 The MDQ of the firm transportation agreement to be awarded to Pemex shall then be reduced to a quantity necessary to accommodate the Qualifying Bids on a pro rated basis.
 Such reduction is expressly contingent upon the execution of Firm Transportation Service Agreements with the other bidding party(ies).
 Pemex shall have the right to condition its bid upon the receipt of an award in the open season of a minimum of 150,000 Dth/day.
+Should Participants elect to reduce MGI's MDQ in order to accommodate such other Qualifying Bids, MGI shall have the right to withdraw its bid and terminate this Letter of Intent.
+Alternatively, should Participants elect to expand the capacity of the pipeline in order to accommodate such Qualifying Bids, and should the effect of such expansion be a reduction in the initial recourse rate for firm transportation service, MGI shall be entitled to a proportionate reduction in the level of its negotiated rate.

 3. Conditions.
-The Participants commitment to provide firm transportation service to Pemex under the terms outline in paragraph 1 hereof are conditioned on the following:
+The Participants commitment to provide firm transportation service to MGI Pemex under the terms outline in paragraph 1 hereof are conditioned on the following:

-a) Execution of Definitive Project Agreements that contain the terms and conditions for firm transportation service as outlined in this Letter of Intent.
+a) Execution of an FTSA and any other Definitive Project Agreements that contain establish the terms and conditions for firm transportation service as outlined in this Letter of Intent.

-b) Receipt by Participants from the FERC of final orders, no longer subject to rehearing, that contain no conditions or provisions that are unacceptable to Participants, in Participants sole discretion, on Participants application for a certificate of public convenience and necessity for the construction and operation of the TransPecos Pipeline Project.
-Participants shall notify Pemex within seven (7) business days following Participants receipt of said orders.
+b) Timely Rreceipt by Participants from the FERC of final orders, no longer subject to rehearing, that contain no conditions or provisions that are unacceptable to Participants, in Participants sole reasonable discretion, on Participants application for a certificate of public convenience and necessity for the construction and operation of the TransPecos Pipeline Project.
+Participants shall notify MGI Pemex within seven (7) business days following Participants receipt of said orders.

-c) Receipt of terms for project financing that, in the Participants sole discretion, allow Participants to meet Participants project financing and economic criteria.
-Participants shall notify Pemex of the acceptance of project financing within thirty (30) days following Participants receipt of FERC orders in paragraph 3 b) hereof.
+c) Receipt of terms for project financing that, in the Participants sole reasonable discretion, allow Participants to meet Participants project financing and economic criteria.
+Participants shall notify MGI Pemex of the acceptance of project financing within thirty (30) days following Participants receipt of FERC orders in paragraph 3 b) hereof.